What Is a mortgage in Principle?

 A mortgage in principle typically remains valid for 60 to 90 days.
 After expiry:

-- If you haven't found a property, simply renew — usually by repeating the same process.
-If your financial situation hasn't changed, renewal is straightforward.
+- If you haven't found a property, simply renew - usually by repeating the same process.
+If your financial situation hasn't changed, renewal is quick.

 - If your circumstances have changed (new job, pay rise, additional debt), the renewed MIP may show a different figure.